 Are any of you pregnant right now, or hoping to be soon?
 Inspired by my friend Abbey’s pregnancy guide, I figured I’d share a few things that I found helpful during my own pregnancy, and please share your tips, as well!
 Here goes…

-(Also, as I’ve mentioned before, Great With Child, the memoir about pregnancy, motherhood and marriage, was also wonderfully reassuring.)
+As I’ve mentioned before, Great With Child, the memoir about pregnancy, motherhood and marriage, was also wonderfully reassuring.

-(P.S.
-If you think you’d like to have a natural birth, a few my friends absolutely loved the book Ina May’s Guide to Childbirth.)
+And if you think you’d like to have a natural birth, a few my friends absolutely loved the book Ina May’s Guide to Childbirth.